What’s the point of supervision?

 How much supervision do I need according to the BACB?

-The BACB is updating the requirements for supervision starting in 2022 requiring 2000 hours of supervision with 5% of those being supervised.
+For the 5th edition task list, the BACB is updating the requirements for supervision starting in 2022 requiring 2000 hours of supervision with 5% of those being supervised.
 Click here for more information.

 Individualized supervision for BCaBA requires 1000 total hours, 5% are supervised which equates to approximately 50 hours of supervision.